NoroffFEU/development-platforms/src/content/docs/mongoDB/MongoDB-case-study.md

 - Support for multiple cloud providers (AWS, Azure, Google Cloud...)
 - Automated updates and maintenance

-## Market Comparison

-This section can be used to compare the advantages and disadvantages of your chosen tool to other similar tools.
-You may use subheadings, tables or bullet points to structure your description.

-If you are writing about an open source tool, it may be a good idea to compare it to similar proprietary tools.
-Likewise, if you are writing about a proprietary tool, it may be a good idea to compare it to similar open source tools.

-Similarly, a self hosted tool and a cloud based tool with a similar purpose may make for a good comparison.

 ## Getting Started

 ### MongoDB Atlas